On this page:

 8. Repair it!

-This is a more speculative comment, but I am cautiously optimistic that we will gradually see military robots become so advanced and so cheap that we may even use them to repair ecosystems, at least as far as weeding out plague species.
+This is a more speculative comment, but I am cautiously optimistic that we will gradually see various airborne, ground, and submersible drones become so advanced and so cheap that we may even use them to repair ecosystems, at least as far as weeding out plague species.

 COTSBot will kill the Crown Of Thorn Starfish Bot!
 ABC September 2015 says: